12lockedin/12lockedin.github.io/_pages/about.md

 ## Purpose
-The main reason for this blog is to put out thoughts I think some people might agree with.
-And some people might find helpful.
+The main reason for this blog express thoughts some people might agree with and might find helpful.
+I do not intend to be the "cleverest", just putting out the things I write for myself to the world, to see what people thinks.

 ## Lo que encontrarás aquí